AMReX-Astro/Nyx/Docs/paper/paper.md

 [@movekickdrift].
 The Poisson equation for self-gravity of the baryonic gas and dark matter is solved using geometric multigrid method.
 Nyx simulations can optionally model neutrino particle effects and active galactic nuclei feedback.

+Nyx has a set of additional physics necessary to model the  intergalactic medium.
+The code follows the abundance of six species: neutral andionized hydrogen, neutral, once and twice ionized helium, and free electrons.
+For these species, all relevant atomic processes - ionization, recombination, and free-free transitions are modeled in the code.
+Heating and cooling are calculated using sub-cycled approach in order to avoid running whole code on ashort, cooling timescale.
+Cosmological reionization is accounted for via a spatially uniform, but time-varying ultraviolet background (UVB) radiation field, inputed to the code as a list of photoionization and photoheating rates that vary with redshift, but we also have capability to model flash reionization as well as inhomogeneous reionization [@onorbe2019].

 Nyx is built on the AMReX [@AMReX] adaptive mesh refinement (AMR) library and is written in C++.